koo-ec/koo-ec/README.md

 - ⚡ Fun fact: ...
 -->
 ##
-<p align = 'justified'>I am currently pursuing PhD degree with the University of Hull, Hull, UK, and involving in a project called DREAM: data-driven reliability-centred evolutionary and automated maintenance for offshore wind farms.
+<p align = 'justify'>I am currently pursuing PhD degree with the University of Hull, Hull, UK, and involving in a project called DREAM: data-driven reliability-centred evolutionary and automated maintenance for offshore wind farms.
 I am also doing research as a member of the dependable intelligent systems lab.</p>

 ## Current Projects
 <table style="width:100%">